BitcoinSchema/1sat-ordinals/FAQ.md

 ### Why not just use Run?

-    Run is no longer in development, and adds some extra complexity we didn't need.
-Issues building the Run-Sdk in webpack bundled projects and the requirement for JavaScript to interprate token transactions also contributed to the need for a new token protocol.
+    Run is no longer in development, and has some unique chalenges.
+Building the Run-Sdk in webpack bundled projects and the requirement for JavaScript to interprate token transactions has created a demand for alternatives.

 ### Why not just use Stas?